Acupuncture offers a safe, efficacious and comprehensive solution to many acute and chronic illnesses

 WHAT DOES IT FEEL LIKE?

-Many first-time patients are concerned that acupuncture needles will resemble and feel like hypodermic needles.
-Acupuncture uses hair-thin, flexible needles that you will hardly feel when inserted.
+Acupuncture needles are hair-thin, flexible needles that you will hardly feel when inserted.
 With certain conditions I might gently stimulate the needles producing a unique mild sensation that Oriental medicine calls de qi (the qi).
 Most patients find these acupuncture sensations deeply satisfying and leave the treatment feeling relaxed both mentally and physically with an increase in energy for several days following your treatment.

 IS ACUPUNCTURE SAFE?